-- If your child is hesitant, make a list of things your child feared but ended up really enjoying.
+If your child is hesitant about Halloween, make a list of things your child feared but ended up really enjoying.
 Show that although trick-or-treating isn’t part of the usual routine, it can be a positive and fun experience!

 Sunny Days is one of the nation's leading early intervention and autism services providers, serving children with developmental needs in New York, Oklahoma, California, New Jersey, Pennsylvania ,and Delaware.
 Founded in 1994, it currently has over 2,000 active practitioners.
 In the past two years, Sunny Days has provided well in excess of 1,000,000 individual sessions.
 Sunny Days was founded by two healthcare professionals — Joyce Salzberg, LCSW and Donna Maher, RN — whose passion for quality healthcare is core to its mission.

 Mon-Fri 8:30 am - 7:30 pm